 Injecting, snorting, and smoking drugs may have a more immediate effect; however, they may also stop working sooner than drugs that are swallowed and digested through the stomach and digestive system.
 The start of withdrawal is highly dependent on the type and method of opioid drug abused.

 Opiate withdrawal symptoms may range from mild to severe, depending on how dependent the individual is on an opioid drug.
-Dependency can be directly tied to the length of time taking a particular drug, dosage amount, which drug was taken, how the drug was taken, underlying medical conditions, the co-occurring presence of a mental health issue, and certain biological and environmental factors, such as family history of addiction, previous trauma, or highly stressful and unsupportive surroundings.
+Dependency can be tied to the length of time taking a particular drug, dosage amount, which drug was taken, how the drug was taken, underlying medical conditions, the co-occurring presence of a mental health issue, and certain biological and environmental factors, such as family history of addiction, previous trauma, or highly stressful and unsupportive surroundings.
 Withdrawal from an opioid drug may roughly adhere to the following timeline, although it can vary from person to person.

 These usually start within 6-12 hours for short-acting opiates, and they start within 30 hours for longer-acting ones: